rscottwatson/k8s-with-vault-integration/sidecar/SETUP.md

 Setup Vault to allow authentication with kubernetes auth provider.
 Using the kubernetes service account is the best method and approle should be a fallback according to [this](https://www.hashicorp.com/blog/how-and-why-to-use-approle-correctly-in-hashicorp-vault).

 When using the k8s provider we need to do some initial setup as we need to let vault know about the Service Account (SA) that is going to be connecting.
-Also k8s needs to be able to connect to vault and vault needs to be able to connect to k8s as well.
+There has to be bi-directional communication from Vault to the kubernetes cluster.

 ```bash